-- Artistic work to enhance the classroom beauty, & artistic work with students - Pictures of candidates at work with students in their small group class(es). - Students doing Extra Lesson exercises to strengthen areas needing remediation; physical activities; artistic activities; and social interchange (Be sure your school has written permission from parents to use their child's photos) - Field Trips and Special Curriculum-related Projects - Child Study if assigned instructor has at their grade level, however at least 3 will be required per month.
+- Artistic work to enhance the classroom beauty, & artistic work with students - Pictures of candidates at work with students in their small group class(es). - Students doing Extra Lesson exercises to strengthen areas needing remediation; physical activities; artistic activities; and social interchange (Be sure your school has written permission from parents to use their child's photos)

+- Field Trips and Special Curriculum-related Projects - Child Study if assigned

+These examples should be put into PowerPoint slides by each candidate and uploaded into TS under the Waldorf Curriculum Course.
+The number of slides per candidate is determined by how many candidates the grade-level instructor has at their grade level, however at least 3 will be required per month.
 Multiple examples of teacher or student work may be added to each slide, as long as it can be seen easily.
 Candidates should expand their photos to fill the slide(s) so they may easily be copied and pasted in the grade level webinars.
 These Glimpses from the Classroom are due on the last day of each month prior to the month when there is a Grade Level webinar scheduled.